Hypoglycemia is low blood sugar (glucose). Hypoglycemia may be a condition by itself, or it may be a complication of diabetes or another disorder.

 What is hypoglycemia?

-Hypoglycemia may be a condition by itself.
-Or it may be a complication of diabetes or another disorder.
-It?s most often seen as a complication of diabetes.
-This is sometimes called insulin reaction.
-Hypoglycemia can happen quickly.
-In adults and children older than age 10, hypoglycemia is uncommon.
-But it can be a possible side effect of diabetes treatment.
+Hypoglycemia may be a condition by itself, or it may be a complication of diabetes or another disorder.
+It’s most often seen as a complication of diabetes.
+This is sometimes called insulin reaction, which may be a possible side effect of diabetes treatment.
+Hypoglycemia can happen quickly and must be treated quickly.

 What causes hypoglycemia?